 It’s a natural trend for the creative-minded to be attracted to the underdog areas; the gritty and unknown.
 It’s an area granted a new lease of life from what was once a place seen as discarded and unkempt; the regeneration of the old red-light district area into a new form of an entertainment district.

-Lend is the kind of locale that stand alone.
-With enough boutique and eco initiative stores, new-gen coffee shops, bohemian and swank restaurants side-by-side, weekend farmer’s markets and edgy, casual bars that you could easily spend a day in without stepping foot in Graz old town.
+Lend is the kind of alternative locale.
+With enough boutique and eco initiative stores, new-gen coffee shops, bohemian and swank restaurants side-by-side, a weekly farmers market in Lendplatz on Monday-Saturday until 1 pm and edgy, casual bars that you could easily spend a day in without stepping foot in Graz’s old town.

-Cool Jazz bar in the urbanised area of Graz
+Miles Jazz bar in the urbanised area of Graz.

-One of the design charity shops in Graz
+One of a cluster of design charity shops in Graz.

-The fact that this area is built on multi-culturalism and thrives on this community spirit is of great importance.
-The annual Grieskram food and performance festival brings everyone together and the socio-cultural project, Annenviertal encourages Graz locals to take part in community activities to drive interest and awareness in new business and neighbourhood initiatives to keep the area on the map.
+An area built on multi-culturalism, Lend thrives on community spirit.
+The annual Grieskram food and performance festival brings everyone together, and the socio-cultural project, Annenviertal, encourages Graz locals to take part in community activities to drive interest and awareness in new business and neighbourhood initiatives to keep the area on the map.

-As a visitor, you are also just as a much a part of keeping this side of the Mur River alive.
+As a visitor, you are just as much a part of keeping this side of the Mur River alive.

 Design on the Mur River